BTBlueTiger/QuestPDF.Pieces/README.md

 **QuestPDF.Pieces** is a robust and flexible framework built on top of [QuestPDF](https://www.questpdf.com/).
 It simplifies PDF generation by introducing reusable "pieces" (components) that encapsulate layout logic, enabling developers to create clean, maintainable, and modular code.

-Whether you're generating invoices, reports, proposals, or forms, this library provides a structured and intuitive way to design your documents.
+Whether you're generating invoices, reports, proposals, forms, or other documents, this library provides a structured and intuitive way to design your documents.

 ---